-If you have installed any of the preview versions of Windows 8, you probably know that you can load your Windows PC with many useful apps.
-All the apps, paid as well as free, sport a ‘Metro’ interface and can be readily downloaded from the Windows Store.
+If you have installed any of the Windows 10, you know that you can load your Windows PC with many useful UWP apps apart from the classic desktop software.
+All the apps, paid as well as free, sport a Modern interface and can be readily downloaded from the Microsoft Store.

 While there appears no problem installing such applications on PCs, you certainly have to track your Tablet memory space, as it has fixed storage space (16 GB, 32 GB, 64GB, etc.).
 Tracking disk space usage will help you determine which app is consuming more space and help you decide which one’s to remove, should you feel the need to free up some disk space.